ProJensen/Active-Directory-Proxmox/Lab01-Install-AD-DS/README.md

 ## Overview
 This lab documents the initial deployment of Active Directory Domain Services (AD DS) in a Windows Server environment.

-The purpose of this project is to demonstrate the core administrative workflow required to prepare a Windows Server virtual machine, configure its network settings, install AD DS, and promote it to a Domain Controller.
+The purpose of this project is to demonstrate the core administrative workflow required to prepare a Windows Server virtual machine, configure its network settings, install AD DS, and promote the server to a Domain Controller.

 ## Scenario
 A small business is setting up its first internal Windows domain environment to centralize authentication, user management, and administrative control.

-As the IT administrator, I need to configure a Windows Server system as the first Domain Controller for the organization.
+As the IT administrator, I need to configure a Windows Server virtual machine as the first Domain Controller for the organization.

 ## Objectives
 - Rename the Windows Server virtual machine to a meaningful server name